 There are no time limits in which to apply for a divorce and you do not have to wait for your divorce order to become final in order to obtain a property settlement or formalise the arrangements for your children.

-However, once your divorce order becomes final, you have a period of 12 months in which to apply to the court for a property settlement, in the event that you and your partner are unable to come to an agreement on your own.
+However, once your divorce order becomes final, you have a period of 12 months in which to apply to the court for a property settlement and/or spousal maintenance, in the event that you and your partner are unable to come to an agreement on your own.

 If you do not make an application to court before the limitation date expires, you will forever lose your right to make an application to court without first seeking leave to proceed out of time – an application which may not be successful.

 If you have missed your limitation date, you should immediately seek legal advice.
 Our solicitors can advise you about your prospects of bringing an application out of time.
 For more information about the divorce process, or to get your application underway, please contact us on 07 3837 5500 or email@example.com